-to increasing population and expansion into hazardous areas (e.g., Cutter and Emrich, 2005; Barredo, 2009; Bouwer, 2011; Kundzewicz et al., 2014), as well as increasing property values and diminishing awareness about such hazards (Kundzewicz et al., 2014) and, additionally, better documentation of cases of damage in the more recent past (Gall et al., 2009).
-Consequently, the loss data need to be normalized with regard to such effects, if the natural process rather than the product with the socioet al., 2012).
-However, the more difficult part is to remove the influence of socio-economic development on the observed number of damage claims as well as the associated loss.
+Reported increasing trends of flood losses (e.g., Kron et al., 2012; Grahn and Nyberg, 2017) might be misleading.
+In fact, there is evidence that increasing flood losses are mainly owed to socioeconomic development rather than trends in the flood processes itself (Barredo, 2009).
+Increasing losses caused by natural hazards such as flooding can, thus, mostly be attributed to increasing population and expansion into hazardous areas (e.g., Cutter and Emrich, 2005; Barredo, 2009; Bouwer, 2011; Kundzewicz et al., 2014), increasing property values and diminishing awareness about such hazards (Kundzewicz et al., 2014) and, additionally, better documentation of cases of damage in the more recent past (Gall et al., 2009).
+Consequently, the loss data need to be normalized with regard to such effects when the natural process rather than the product with the socioeconomic background is of interest.
+The most fundamental normalization is to adjust past losses to the current values (Kron et al., 2012).
+However, the more difficult part is to remove the influence of socioeconomic development on the observed number of damage claims and the associated loss.
 In addition, the consideration of a change in the exposed objects' vulnerabilities is even more difficult (Bouwer, 2011).